mikeulicny/quant/README.md

 unless the '''write_to_file("filename.json")''' member function is called or the object exits the scope.

-All API objects need to be instantiated by passing an auth object and the required parameters
+All API objects need to be instantiated by passing an auth object and the required parameters It is dependant on the user to call an auth check 30 minutes before any requests

 ```cpp
 int main()